 The Active State is the state of the currently moving entity.
 Only one entity moves at any instant of wall-clock time.
 This entity moves until it encounters a delay of one type or other.
 It then migrates to an alternative state.
-Some other entity might then become the next active entity at that simulated time.
-(See the Ready State.)
-And so on.
+(Some other entity might then become the next active entity at that simulated time, etc.)